Aex-Sandrine Painting in her Loft Aex-Sandrine Painting in her Loft

 Abstract art piece with black and white shapes on a textured surface

-Her palette moves between extremes.
 The deep, absorbing blacks of nocturnal matter.
 The luminous creams and golds of something barely born.
 Between them, a recurring threshold — that thin seam where two worlds press against each other and gold appears, not as ornament, but as evidence.

-She works without a destination.
 She begins with a feeling she cannot yet name, and follows the material until something true surfaces.
 The forms are never planned.
 They arrive — fragments, standing stones, a presence in the warmth, an ember in the dark — and she recognizes them when they do.

 Each painting carries a single word as its name.
 A threshold, not a title.